hofstadter-io/studios-docs/content/getting-started/creating-an-app.md

 ---

 Hofstadter Studios enables you to create and deploy applications with ease.
-The development version is a real-time, hot-reloading, full-stack JS application based on the [Apollo Universal Starter Kit](https://github.com/sysgears/apollo-universal-starter-kit).
+Your development server is a real-time, cloud-native, hot-reloading, full-stack JS application based on the [Apollo Universal Starter Kit](https://github.com/sysgears/apollo-universal-starter-kit).

 #### Creating an Application